caldempsey/docker-notebook-spark-s3/README.md

 ## Repository Structure

 - `infra-data-lake/localhost`: Delta Lake and notebooks for local connectivity.
-- `infra-mock-blob-storage`: Local mock for Azure Blob Storage.
+- `infra-mock-blob-storage`: Local mock for Blob Storage.
 - `notebook-data-lake`: Contains notebooks for data exploration and analysis.

 Commands should be run from the root of the repository or using Just.